Diageo sells East African Breweries stake to Asahi for $2.3 billion

-The deal values EABL, the largest beer business in East Africa and maker of popular local brands like Tusker, at around $4.8 billion, the two companies said on Wednesday.
+The deal values EABL, a Nairobi blue chip stock and one of East Africa's top five companies by market capitalisation, at around $4.8 billion, Diageo and Asahi said on Wednesday.

-It also marked the largest investment in an African alcohol business by a Japanese brewer, they added in a statement.
+It also marks the largest investment in an African alcohol business by a Japanese brewer, they added in a joint statement.

+EABL, which also operates in Tanzania and Uganda, is known for its Tusker beer brand, named after the elephant that gored one of the brewery's founders on a hunting expedition in 1923.

+Under the deal, EABL will retain Tusker and other local brands and sign new agreements with Diageo to produce Guinness and some spirits, while importing and distributing others.

-Diageo, which has pledged to sell down non-core assets as part of a plan to reduce debts and cut costs, said the sale of EABL, which has long been flagged by analysts as a possible target for sale, was consistent with its strategy.
+It has pledged to sell down non-core assets as part of a plan to reduce debts and cut costs.
+It said the sale of EABL was consistent with its strategy.

 "This transaction delivers both significant value for Diageo shareholders and accelerates our commitment to strengthen the balance sheet," said Diageo's interim CEO Nick Jhangiani.

-Shares in Diageo were up 2.3 per cent at 0858 GMT.
-EABL shares also rose more than 3 per cent, before slipping back to stand 1.5 per cent higher.
+Shares in Diageo were up 1.9 per cent at 0858 GMT, while EABL shares were almost 4 per cent higher.

 Jhangiani is due to return to the role of finance chief in January, when Dave Lewis takes over.
 The former Tesco chief was named as Diageo's new CEO as it looks to revive growth.

-Atsushi Katsuki, president and CEO of Asahi, said EABL, which is listed in Kenya, Tanzania and Uganda, offers an unrivalled portfolio of brands, marketing capabilities and production facilities.
+Japan's Asahi has been hunting for opportunities in markets including Africa and South America as it looks to expand globally.
+Its president and CEO Atsushi Katsuki said EABL offers an unrivalled portfolio of brands, marketing capabilities and production facilities.

-"We will pursue sustainable growth and medium- to long-term enhancement of corporate value," Katsuki said.

 The deal is set to complete in the second half of 2026.